priyanshu-1112/airline-stock-oil-sentiment-analysis/README.md

 # Airline Stock – Oil Price & News Sentiment Analysis

+This repository contains a university team project analysing the relationship between oil prices, financial news sentiment, and airline stock performance using Bloomberg data.

 ## Project Overview
 This project investigates how oil price movements and financial news sentiment influence airline stock performance.
 The airline industry is highly sensitive to fuel prices, and investor sentiment can amplify market reactions.